Kaiwei44/fire/docs/docs/data/data.md

 1. Inclusion of Delisted Securities: The dataset retains entries for delisted securities, though their corresponding fields are populated with zeroes.
 While this poses limited disruption due to the low incidence of delistings in the A-share market, it may introduce unnecessary complexity for users unaware of this convention.
 2. Unstructured Security Sequencing: The "Securities" column does not follow a predetermined order (e.g., listing date or ticker sequence).
 This lack of inherent sorting logic necessitates external reference to the ListingData index for proper chronological organization.
 3. Ambiguous Naming Conventions: The dataset’s frame naming relies on user-defined labels, which can lead to confusion when shared across teams or workflows.
 Standardized naming protocols would enhance interpretability and maintain consistency with industry conventions.

+# More On Data Structure

+Currently, we have two types of data structure:

+1. `pd.DataFrame` stand for (Time × Stock)
+2. `pd.Series` stand for Time Series for market variable

+which is enough for most of the cases.
+But for transaction data or order by order data, we have no choice but to use `pd.DataFrame` to store the data, but index have to be (Time × Stock) and columns should be the variable name.

+If the data is periodic in time, but may not be float/int/bool,